American Mountain Guides Association: Mission statement

 To be the leader in education, standards, and advocacy for professional guides and climbing instructors.

 Associated organizations

 AMGA requires that any guide who wishes to become accredited attend a certified guide program and receive wilderness medical training.
 Only a handful of organizations are recognized by AMGA as meeting their standards.

-There are currently 30 organizations that AMGA feels meet the standards it has set out.
-Some of the organizations that AMGA recognizes for guide training are Colorado Mountain School, Acadia Mountain Guides Climbing School, and Rainier Mountaineering.

 For wilderness first aid training, even fewer organizations are recognized by AMGA.
 AMGA currently recognizes only eleven organizations.
 A few examples of such wilderness medical training organizations are Remote Medical International and the Wilderness Medicine Institute of NOLS.

 Climbing Instructor Programs

 The AMGA offers two different climbing instructor programs.
 The Single Pitch Instructor and the Climbing Wall Instructor.

 Single Pitch Instructor

 The Single Pitch Instructor Program teaches climbing instructors to proficiently facilitate and instruct the sport of rock climbing in a single pitch setting.
 Certification lasts for three years.
 After three years current SPI's can re-take the SPI Assessment to regain the certification.
 The certification consists of a three day (24 hours) course and a two day (16 hours) exam.
 AMGA Single Pitch Instructors are expected to operate within the confines of the following terrain limitations: